rachitk93/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Detection of spam in emails using NLP techniques
+Detection of spam emails using NLP techniques